Eduardo Rodríguez (left-handed pitcher): Baltimore Orioles

 Rodríguez signed with the Baltimore Orioles as an international free agent in January 2010, receiving a $175,000 signing bonus.
 He made his professional debut that season with the Dominican Summer Orioles of the Rookie-level Dominican Summer League.
 He had a 3–4 win–loss record and a 2.33 earned run average (ERA), allowing only 48 hits and no home runs in 65 2/3 innings pitched, but he walked 28 batters.

 In 2011, Rodríguez played for the Gulf Coast Orioles of the Rookie-level Gulf Coast League, where he had a 1.81 ERA, and a walks plus hits per inning pitched ratio of 1.01.
-He also made one start for the Aberdeen IronBirds of the Class A-Short Season New York–Penn League in 2011.
-In 2012, the Orioles assigned Rodríguez to the Delmarva Shorebirds of the Class A South Atlantic League.
+He also made one start for the Aberdeen IronBirds of the Low–A New York–Penn League in 2011.
+In 2012, the Orioles assigned Rodríguez to the Delmarva Shorebirds of the Single–A South Atlantic League.
 With Delmarva, Rodríguez pitched to a 5–7 record with a 3.70 ERA in 22 games started, allowing 103 hits and 30 walks in 107 innings, while striking out 73 batters.

 The Orioles invited Rodríguez to spring training as a non-roster player in 2013.
 Baseball America named Rodríguez as the Orioles' fifth best prospect before the start of the 2013 season.
-Rodríguez started the 2013 season with the Frederick Keys of the Class A-Advanced Carolina League, where he had a 2.85 ERA in 14 games started.
+Rodríguez started the 2013 season with the Frederick Keys of the High–A Carolina League, where he had a 2.85 ERA in 14 games started.
 He appeared in the Carolina-California League All-Star Game, where he pitched a scoreless inning.
-Rodríguez was promoted to the Double-A Bowie Baysox of the Eastern League in June.
+Rodríguez was promoted to the Double–A Bowie Baysox of the Eastern League in June.
 Rodríguez, along with Henry Urrutia and Christian Walker, represented the Orioles at the 2013 All-Star Futures Game in July.
 He pitched one inning, allowing a hit and recording one strikeout.
 For Bowie, Rodríguez had a 4–3 record and a 4.22 ERA in 11 games started.
 After the conclusion of the regular season, the Orioles assigned Rodríguez to the Surprise Saguaros of the Arizona Fall League (AFL).
 He started the AFL's championship game, pitching three scoreless innings for the Mesa Solar Sox in a 2–0 victory.

 Baseball America ranked Rodríguez as the Orioles' third best prospect and the 65th best in baseball before the 2014 season.
 MLB.com named Rodríguez the 68th best prospect, while ESPN rated him as the 43rd best prospect and Baseball Prospectus named him the 61st best prospect.
 The Orioles invited Rodríguez to spring training, and assigned him to start the 2014 season with Bowie.
 He missed five weeks of the season due to a sprained knee, and had a 3–7 win–loss record and a 4.79 ERA with Bowie through July.